 Yes, the VA-BC™ is accredited through the NCCA (National Commission for Certifying Agencies)

-Is the VA-BC™ certification on the list of certifications accepted by the America Nurses Credentialing Center Magnet Recognition Program?
+Yes, the VA-BC™ certification is considered a national multidisciplinary certification by the America Nurses Credentialing Center (ANCC).

 1. The VA-BC certification is on the Veterans Administration approved listing for nursing certifications.